 The Amazon Ace must have got you both excited and anxious in equal proportions.
 Excited because it’s the first corporate case study challenge of the season, and anxious because it is probably your first case study competition ever.

-- This article is about the Consumer Business case study only.
+- This article is about the Amazon ACE 2020 case study on MSMEs and ‘Atmanirbhar Bharat’.
 If you haven’t read the case study yet, please stop reading this article right here and come back once you have read the entire case.

 - In this piece, I am not providing a solution to the case study.
 My objective is to give you a ground to start.
 Many second-year MBA students will also be a part of Amazon ACE competition and this article is exclusively for you.

 This is to bring you at an equal pedestrial with those who have experience in solving many cases.